BaiHuoYu/multi-cloud/client/README.md

-## Quick Start for Learning How OpenSDS Client Works
+## Quick Start for Learning How OpenSDS Multi-cloud Client Works

-To better learn how opensds client works for connecting with OpenSDS service, here is a three-step example showing how to use the client.
+To better learn how opensds multi-cloud client works for connecting with OpenSDS multi-cloud service, here is a two-step example showing how to use the client.

-Before these three steps, you have to make sure client package has been imported in your local repo.
+Before these two steps, you have to make sure client package has been imported in your local repo.

 ### Step 1: Initialize Client object